seoklab/galaxydock_dl/README.md

 # License

-All code is licensed under MIT license, the weights of the neural networks are licensed under CC BY 4.0.
+All code is licensed under MIT license, the weights of the neural networks are licensed under CC BY-NC 4.0.